Bounds on the Chabauty--Kim Locus of Hyperbolic Curves: Introduction

 \section{Introduction}

-The purpose of this article is to describe the consequences of the effective Chabauty--Kim theorem of the first author \cite{alex:effective} as regards the uniformity conjecture for rational points on curves of genus $\geq2$ over~$\bQ$, at least assuming standard conjectures.

-We begin with the case of rational points on a proper curve before turning to $S$-integral points on affine curves.
-Let~$X/\Qb$ be a smooth proper connected hyperbolic (genus $g \ge 2$) curve.
-Assume\footnote{Since our goal is to bound the size of $X(\bQ)$, this is not much of an assumption.} that $X(\Qb)\neq\emptyset$.
-Fix a prime~$p$ of good reduction for~$X$.

-In this setup, one has the Chabauty--Kim locus $X(\bQ_p)_{\infty}$, which is a subset of the $\bQ_p$-rational points of~$X$ containing~$X(\bQ)$.
-Our main theorem bounds the size of the Chabauty--Kim locus, and hence the number of rational points, in terms of $g$, the Mordell--Weil rank $r$ of the Jacobian of~$X$, and certain numbers related to the reduction type of~$X$ at primes of bad reduction.
+Let~$X/\Qb$ be a smooth proper connected curve of genus $g \ge 2$ and let~$p$ be a prime of good reduction.
+The Chabauty--Kim method aims to study the rational points on~$X$ through the \emph{Chabauty--Kim locus} $X(\bQ_p)_\infty$, which is a subset of the $\bQ_p$-points of~$X$ containing the rational points \cite{kim09}.
+Assuming the Bloch--Kato Conjecture, Kim proved that the Chabauty--Kim locus~$X(\bQ_p)_\infty$ is finite for every such curve~$X$, and hence verified that the set of rational points is also finite \cite[\S3]{kim09}.
+In this paper, we establish an effective version of Kim's result, showing that, under the same assumptions, one obtains an explicit bound on the size of the Chabauty--Kim locus~$X(\bQ_p)_\infty$ in terms of natural arithmetic invariants associated to~$X$.

-\begin{theorem} Assume the Tate--Shafarevich\footnote{One may alternatively eliminate use of the Tate--Shafarevich Conjecture by replacing $r$ with the $p^\infty$-Selmer rank of the Jacobian.} and Bloch--Kato Conjectures.
-Then the Chabauty--Kim locus~$X(\bQ_p)_{\infty}$, and hence the set~$X(\bQ)$ of rational points, is finite, and their sizes are bounded by
+\begin{theorem} Assume the Tate--Shafarevich\footnote{One may alternatively eliminate use of the Tate--Shafarevich Conjecture by replacing $r$ with the $p^\infty$-Selmer rank of the Jacobian.} and Bloch--Kato\footnote{More specifically, we need only Conjecture \ref{conj:BK}.
+In fact, we need it only for $V$ appearing in $H^1_{\et}(X_{\overline{\Qb}};\Qp)^{\otimes n} (1)$ for $n \in \Nb$.} Conjectures.
+Then the Chabauty--Kim locus~$X(\bQ_p)_{\infty}$ is finite, and its size is bounded by